laaksomavrick/Poetry-spacing-script/README.md

 # Poetry-spacing-script
 This is a one-off script I've made to dynamically space poems on a line by line basis with a distribution like a sin curve.
+My primary motivation was to practice Ruby.

 For example:
 ```